horus-ai-labs/DistillFlow/README.rst

 ===========
 Here's a quick example to get started with DistillFlow:

-1. Create a training config, specifying your teacher model, student model, huggingface dataset and the distillation type.
+Create a training config, specifying your teacher model, student model, huggingface dataset and the distillation type.

+Use one of the existing test configs in `config` folder.
+The `local_distill.yaml` works for Mac.

 Here is a quick config to get started: